Zeppelin03/Game-Engines-2019/README.md

 **Desription**

-For my assignment I created a procduial mesh terrian which is generated at launch.
-The colour of the mesh materila which changes based on the music playing.
-I have also added a particle sytstem which adds snow falling from the sky to the scene.
-I added a free moving camera to allow you to fly around the world to view the terrain.
+For my assignment I created a procedural mesh terrian which is generated at launch.
+The colour of the mesh material changes thorughout the experience based on the music playing.
+I have also added a particle sytstem which adds snow falling from the sky to the scene along with a free moving camera to allow you to fly around the world to view the terrain.

 **Controls**